 How do we assess and review how well students are doing in relation to the outcomes expected of them?
 How are parents and young people involved in this?

 Each student who is receiving an intervention of any description is logged onto Edukey’s ‘Provision Map’ which documents all the support given to a child.
-Parents and carers will have access to this site to review and communicate with the Success Department about the suitability of strategies throughout the year.
+Parents and carers will have access to this site to review and communicate with the SEND Department about the suitability of strategies throughout the year.
 This is reviewed termly, and information is gathered from teachers about progress in class and from interventions.
 When a child has reached their expected level of progress they will be moved back into mainstream status, in dialogue with their parents/carers, but will continue to be assessed by class teachers and the key workers.
-The SENCO and Inclusion Manager will track all students’ progress on a termly basis and liaise with class teachers and any other relevant person to ensure that barriers to learning are addressed.
+The SENCO will track all students’ progress on a termly basis and liaise with class teachers and any other relevant person to ensure that barriers to learning are addressed.

 How is the transition of students into KS3, KS4 and KS5 facilitated?

-Members of the Success Team begin their primary transition visits as soon as we have confirmation of places.
+Members of the SEND Team begin their primary transition visits as soon as we have confirmation of places.
 (March-April) to work with students who have SEN Support and those who are vulnerable.
 We communicate with the Primary Schools prior to the visit requesting information about the level of need, strength, level of support and any other important information about each child, which will support effective transition.
-Following this, the Inclusion Manager/SenCo, Co-educators and Transition Co-ordinator visit the schools to discuss individual needs, transition support and offer a Question and Answer session with the students.
+Following this, the SENCO, Co-educators and Transition Co-ordinator visit the schools to discuss individual needs, transition support and offer a Question and Answer session with the students.
 Vulnerable students and those with SEND Support are invited into Epping St. John’ s before the end of Year 6 for transition days as well as to Summer School to view and orienteer the school, experience ‘secondary’ lessons and undertake some work to help prepare for the transition process.
 They take away a transition booklet for the summer holidays including a Reading Journey to encourage their reading in their ‘time off’.

 During the KS4 GCSE options process, all students choose from a wide range of subjects and are guided to what may be the best choices for them in terms of their ability, aspirations and learning style without limiting their curriculum.
 Parents/carers are invited to attend an Options Evening where the process of selecting options for KS4 is explained and discussed as well as providing the opportunity to discuss subjects with specialist teachers to find out more about the curriculum on offer and the enrichment opportunities it may provide.
 For transition into college and KS5 studies at 16, key workers and the school’ s Careers Manager are available to support students by talking them through their options.
 With more vulnerable students, they may accompany them to visit a college/placement.
 At all times of transition, the hopes and dreams of the students are central to the plans that are made.